This object handles all the request concerning a PostgreSQL large object. It embeds and hides

 the last warning/error message of the connection

 pgobject.
-Remember that these object are shared, not duplicated; you should provide some locking if you want to check for the error message in this situation.
-The OID attribute is very interesting because it allow you to reuse the OID later, creating the
+Remember these object are shared, not duplicated; you should provide some locking to be able if you want to check this.
+The oid attribute is very interesting because it allow you reuse the oid later, creating the

 pglargeobject with a